 Biore is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We know you LOVE animals and so do we!
 That’s why all the Bioré® products in our western markets are cruelty-free and vegan friendly.
 We do not test our products or the materials within them on animals and we do not use any animal-derived ingredients.